supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ---

-## Part 2: Training as Non-Negotiable Infrastructure (8-10 minutes)
+## Part 2: Strategy, Not Warm Fuzzies (8–10 minutes)

-**John** _(Business Investment)_: "You're famous for saying 'Don't cut the training budget' even during tough times.
-Make the business case – how do you justify training investment to a CFO when half your staff will be gone in six months?"

-**Tim** _(Implementation Reality)_: "You mentioned that research shows the first 90 days are critical for new employees.
-But seasonal workers might only be with you for 90 days total.
-How do you compress effective onboarding without sacrificing quality?"

-**Tim** _(Front-line Experience)_: "You started as a clown – literally – so you understand the front-line reality.
-How do you train seasonal staff to maintain that 'perfect, genuine, blissful, smiling joy' when the job itself might not be glamorous or well-paid?"

-**John** _(Scalability Focus)_: "Through the IAAPA Institute, you're training the next generation of attraction managers.
-What's the biggest gap you see between what new managers think they need to know about seasonal workforce management versus what actually works?"
+**John**: “You’ve said employee engagement isn’t about warm fuzzies — it’s about strategy and standards.
+What does that mean in practice for operators?”

+**Tim**: “A lot of parks think a 20-minute annual training covers service culture.
+You’ve called that out as a surface-level fix.
+What does a real roadmap for engagement look like?”

+**John**: “How do you get executive leadership — not just HR — to take ownership of culture as a strategic priority?”

+**Tim**: “What’s the biggest misconception about HR and engagement that still frustrates you today?”

 ---

-## Part 3: Leadership in Crisis and Recovery (8-10 minutes)
+## Part 3: Training as Non-Negotiable Infrastructure (8–10 minutes)

-**Tim** _(Crisis Management)_: "During COVID, you urged leaders to over-communicate and keep furloughed teams engaged through virtual training and check-ins.
-What did that crisis teach you about maintaining culture when your team isn't even physically present?"

-**John** _(Post-COVID Strategy)_: "Post-pandemic, employee expectations have shifted dramatically.
-How has that changed the way attractions need to approach seasonal hiring and retention?
-What do today's seasonal workers want that they didn't before?"

-**John** _(Technology Integration)_: "You mentioned using online training to keep furloughed teams engaged.
-How has technology changed your approach to training seasonal workers?
-What tools should operators be investing in?"

-**Tim** _(Cultural Resilience)_: "You talk about building 'the spirit of an organization.'
-How do you build a spirit that's resilient enough to survive when 50% of your team turns over every year?"
+**John** (Business Case): “You’re famous for saying ‘Don’t cut the training budget.’
+How do you make that case to a CFO when half your seasonal staff will be gone in six months?”

+**Tim** (Onboarding Reality): “Seasonal workers might only stay 90 days total.
+How do you compress onboarding without losing depth?”

+**John**: “Through IAAPA, you train the next generation of managers.
+What’s the biggest gap you see between what managers think works for seasonal teams versus what actually works?”

+**Tim** (Front-Line Focus): “You started as a clown — so you know front-line reality.
+How do you coach seasonal staff to deliver genuine joy in jobs that aren’t always glamorous or well-paid?”

 ---

-## Part 4: Diversity, Inclusion, and Global Perspectives (8-10 minutes)
+## Part 4: Culture, Diversity & Global Perspectives (8–10 minutes)

-**Tim** _(Cultural Intelligence)_: "You've organized diversity and inclusion workshops for IAAPA and worked across Australia, the Middle East, and Asia-Pacific.
-How do cultural differences impact the way you build team culture in different regions?"

-**John** _(Competitive Advantage)_: "You argue that diverse teams bring creative strengths to guest experience.
-In a seasonal environment where you're hiring quickly and in volume, how do you maintain focus on diversity without sacrificing speed?"

-**John** _(Business Impact)_: "From a strategic standpoint, how does building an inclusive culture translate to better business outcomes, especially when dealing with seasonal operations?"
+**John**: “You’ve led DE&I workshops for IAAPA.
+Why is diversity and inclusion a business priority in attractions, and how does it connect directly to guest experience?”

-**Tim** _(Practical Implementation)_: "You've worked in markets where seasonal labor might come from different cultural backgrounds than your year-round staff.
-How do you bridge those cultural differences to create unified team culture?"
+**Tim**: “In seasonal operations, you might hire quickly and from diverse cultural backgrounds.
+How do you bridge those differences to build a unified team culture?”

+**John**: “You’ve worked in Australia, the Middle East, and Asia-Pacific.
+What’s universal about building culture, and what’s region-specific?”

 ---

+## Part 5: Resilience & The Spirit of the Organization (8–10 minutes)

+**Tim**: “During COVID, you urged leaders to over-communicate and keep teams engaged virtually.
+What did that crisis teach you about culture resilience?”

+**John**: “Guest expectations shifted post-COVID — more safety, more empathy.
+How should operators evolve training and culture to meet this new normal?”

+**Tim**: “You’ve talked about the ‘spirit of the organization’ — that guests can feel when culture is authentic.
+Can you share an example where you saw that spirit come alive?”

+**John**: “When you think about operational excellence, you say, ‘We’re in the business of fun, but we achieve it through smart systems.’
+What systems behind the scenes matter most for guest experience?”

+---

-## Behind the Scenes Segment (5-7 minutes)
+## Behind the Scenes Segment (5–7 minutes)

-**Tim** _(Real-World Examples)_: "Tell us about a time when you saw a seasonal culture strategy completely backfire.
-What went wrong, and what did it teach you?"
+**Tim**: “Tell us about a time when a seasonal culture initiative completely backfired.
+What went wrong, and what did you learn?”

-**John** _(Success Stories)_: "On the flip side, share an example where investing in seasonal workforce culture paid off in measurable ways.
-What were the results?"
+**John**: “On the flip side, share a success story where investing in culture paid off in measurable ways.”

-**Tim** _(Personal Philosophy)_: "You mentioned that we're in the business of fun, but we achieve it through smart systems.
-What does that mean practically for seasonal workforce management?"

 ---